enkidevs/curriculum/General/Networking/what-is-packet-loss.md

 ---
 ## Content

-**Packet loss** is a phenomenon happening when packets sent across a computer network fail to reach the intended destination.
+**Packet loss** is a phenomenon that happens when packets sent across a computer network fail to reach their intended destination.

-They can either be lost on their way or, more often, intentionally dropped.
+They can be lost on their way or, more often, intentionally dropped.
 The latter happens because packets sent through a *router* or a *network segment* arrive at a greater rate than the router is able to process.
 As a consequence, there is no other option than to *drop* them.

 **Packet loss** is also used as a relevant metric for the performance of a network, measured as the percentage of packets *lost* with respect to packets *sent*.